-My planning began before I left home, borrowing my brother’s Ordnance Survey OS Explorer 392 map.
+My planning began before I left home, borrowing my brother’s Ordnance Survey OS Explorer 392 map (order one from Ordnance Survey here – you can get standard or weatherproof options).
 I then arrived at Fort William the day before my planned walk and set up camp at Glen Nevis Campsite, literally a 10-minute walk from the start of the Ben Nevis hike.

 I wanted to get an early start on the hike so left Glen Nevis Campsite at 7.45 am.
-After a few Ben Nevis starting photos I was ready for the hike around 8 am.
+After a few Ben Nevis starting photos I was ready for my hike to climb to the summit around 8 am.

 The path is easy to follow (although I can imagine in snow it would be quite different).
 You reach another bridge after about 30 minutes.
 I stopped here for about 20 minutes to take a few photos haha!